Minecraftian14/ErrorExplorer/src/test/java/be/jdevelopment/tools/validation/simple/README.md

 }
 ```
 The only field to extract from the user inputs is the email address
-property, whose name is `emailAddress`.
+propertyToken, whose name is `emailAddress`.
 We have defined a setter method to
 allow the build of a `Person`.
 (Getter could also be set, but this is out of
 scope.)